mrnebbi/craft-template-tools/README.md

 ## firstTag

 Easily add a class, ID, or other attribute to the first element of a specific type.
-Use this to provide easy first paragraph classes.
+Useful for adding a class to the first paragraph.

 ```
 firstTag($value)